List of parks in New York City

 The city has 28,000 acres (113 km^{2}) of municipal parkland and 14 miles (22 km) of public municipal beaches.
 Major municipal parks include Central Park, Prospect Park, Flushing Meadows-Corona Park, and Forest Park.
 The largest is Pelham Bay Park, followed by the Staten Island Greenbelt and Van Cortlandt Park.
 There are also many smaller but historically significant parks in New York City, such as Battery Park, Bryant Park, Madison Square Park, Union Square Park, and Washington Square Park.

 Additionally, some parks, most notably Gramercy Park, are privately owned and managed.
-Access to these private parks may be restricted.
+Access to these private parks might be restricted.

 The City Parks Foundation offers more than 1200 free performing arts events in parks across the city each year, including Central Park Summerstage, the Charlie Parker Jazz Festival and dance, theater, and children's arts festivals.